IIP-Design/iip-static-assets/Commons/HelpPage.md

 We are working on adding additional content types and updates to the platform.
 Future enhancements throughout 2020 will include additional features like user profiles, enhanced analytics, and more.

-To contact us about adding additional features or for more information on updates, send an email to [design@america.gov](mailto:design@america.gov).
+To contact us about adding additional features or for more information on updates, send an email to [gpadigitalhelp@state.gov](mailto:gpadigitalhelp@state.gov).

 ---